A good growth outlook is seen for VCI Global Ltd (VCIG) Stock by analysts

 The latest trade, Performances and Moving Averages give us the following Picture

-The firm’s stock price fluctuated 16.16% within the last five trades and 2.68% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -67.14% in the last 6 months and -18.44% was subtracted to its value over the previous 3 months.
-VCIG stock is trading at a margin of 5.94%, 6.66% and -56.27% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The firm’s stock price fluctuated 0.00% within the last five trades and 10.58% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -58.03% in the last 6 months and 0.88% was added to its value over the previous 3 months.
+VCIG stock is trading at a margin of 4.69%, 3.88% and -54.49% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 3 Tiny Stocks Primed to Explode